mikebaldi/Idle-Champions/docfiles/gem-farm-advanced-settings.md

 ## "DashWaitBuffer"

 This is how far before the modron's reset zone the script will no longer attempt to wait for Shandie's Dash to activate.
 This allows you to effectively disable dash waiting after a stack restart.
 For more fine tuned control of dash wait, try the ``Shandie Dash Wait after Stacking`` link found on the [Addons page](../Addons.md).

-## "ResetZoneBuffer"

-This is how far past your Modron Core reset point the game will allow you to travel before the game resets for you

-This is useful for running a Gem Farm in a variant where the Modron core will not reset for you.
-This is a very niche situation though.

-You will also need to modify this if you early stack to maximise how many steelbones stacks you get.
-The value needs to be greater than the difference between your Modron reset area and your stack area.

 ## "WindowXPosition" and "WindowYPosition"